- Scheduling Timeline

 Graduate (700+) & Professional Classes

 Meeting patterns for graduate (700+) and professional classes are flexible, but departments are encouraged to follow the new approved meeting times as much as possible, especially if using general assignment classrooms.
-Owned rooms should follow the same policies regarding reduced capacity and 30 minutes between classes for cleaning.
+Owned rooms should follow the same policies regarding reduced capacity and leaving 30 minutes between classes.